gideonler/hako-pipeline/README.md

 | Add structured logs and CLI path options | Runs are easier to operate, investigate, and test |
 | Add a Gemini adapter and source configuration | A new file format is supported without adding special cases to the shared loader |

-The Gemini adapter changes Gemini’s data into the same format as the other venues.
-It changes symbols such as BTC-USD to BTCUSD, converts the timestamp into a Singapore date, and renames Gemini’s price and volume fields.
+The Gemini adapter changes Gemini's data into the same format as the other venues.
+It changes symbols such as `BTC-USD` to `BTCUSD`, converts the timestamp into a Singapore date, and renames Gemini's price and volume fields.
 Gemini data still goes through the normal price, volume, and OHLC checks.
 The reference-price check is disabled for Gemini because it is unclear whether Gemini and the reference feed define their daily prices in the same way.
 In production, I would confirm this before deciding whether a large difference should be rejected or only reported as a warning.

 ### 3. How would I schedule, monitor, and alert on this pipeline in production?